So, this blog is about my Bungee Jump Wedding

-A few safety checks and clips later we were ready to jump, so I threw my completely biodegradable bouquet (made by Coach House Flowers) and then we followed!
+A few safety checks and clips later, we were ready to jump.
+I threw my completely biodegradable bouquet (made by Coach House Flowers) and then we followed!
 The tandem was actually much easier than doing a single bungee.
-By the time you get to the point where your brain kicks in with ‘those rocks will hurt’ the weight of the other person has pulled you past the point of no return.
+By the time you get to the point where your brain kicks in with ‘that’s a long way down…’ the weight of the other person has pulled you past the point of no return.

 There was a further shock when one of the Best Men also had a jump!

-After getting the harnesses off we went back to the hotel, where the guest had already been taken (The Atholl Arms) for removal of walking boots and base layers.
-We then went for mulled wine and had a bit of explanation about what’s just happened and the name change.
+After getting the harnesses off we went back to the hotel, where the guest had already been taken to, (The Atholl Arms).
+I had to head up to the room for the removal of walking boots and base layers, before heading into a side room for mulled wine and nibbles.
+Whilst everyone was sipping and nibbling we gave a bit of an explanation about what’s just happened and the name change for the guests.
 We also did some of the normal stuff like the Best Men Speech and the cutting of the cake.
 At this point we added a Scottish tradition, drinking from a Quaich, which is a Scottish two-handled drinking cup.

 I would like to thank the following for all the help they gave to arrange our wedding and for all they did on the day.
 Every single person and company were brilliant, they listened to what we wanted and were fine with our lack of normality!
 I honestly couldn’t recommend them enough!
 So thank you all:

 - Jane Bechtel (Humanist Celebrant)